CodeArcsInc/Logstack/README.md

 In order to get Logstash up and running you must first do some simple configuration so that it can work in your AWS setup, simply follow these steps.

 1. Create a logstash configuration file
   * We have provided the example-logstash.conf file to get you started.
-This example shows how you would take in logs from Filebeat agents, graphite, and our Candelstack service.
+This example shows how you would take in logs from Filebeat agents, graphite, and our Candlestack service.
   * If you have multiple environments in AWS, for example a DEV and PROD environment we recommend having a configuration file for each environment and prefix the file name with your environment name.
 This would then allow you to use Elastic Beanstalk environment variables as part of your setup to ensure the correct configuration file is used by Logstash.
 2. Modify the `start-logstash.sh` script
   * You must make the necessary modifications to this script so that the cfg variable has the correct config file name.